iesl/box-embeddings/README.md

 ### Installing via pip

-The preferred way to install Box Embeddings is via `pip`.
+The preferred way to install Box Embeddings for regular usage, test, or integration into the existing workflow is via `pip`.
 Just run

 `pip install box-embeddings`